-AFSCME, OHIO COUNCIL 8, LOCAL 1632 AND THE CITY OF COLUMBUS DEPARTMENT OF TECHNOLOGY DIVISION OF INFORMATION SERVICES
+AFSCME.
+OHIO COUNCIL 8.
+LOCAL 1632 AND THE CITY OF COLUMBUS DEPARTMENT OF TECHNOLOGY DIVISION OF INFORMATION SERVICES

-Pursuant to Section 32.3 of the Collective Bargaining Contract between the City of Columbus and the American Federation of State, County, and Municipal Employees, Ohio Council 8, Local 1632, the parties hereby agree to the following provisions being enacted for employees of the Division of Information Services, Operations Section in the job classifications known as Computer Operator I and Computer Operator II.
+Pursuant to Section 32.3 of the Collective Bargaining Contract between the City of Columbus and the American Federation of State, County, and Municipal Employees, Ohio Council 8, Local 1632, the parties hereby agree to the following provisions being enacted for employees of the Division of Information Services, Operations Section in the job classification known as Data Center Technician.
 Unless specifically amended by this Memorandum of Understanding (hereinafter referred to as MOU), all wages, hours, and other terms and conditions of employment shall be administered in accordance with the Collective Bargaining Contract (hereinafter referred to as Contract).